-When we had him speak, Lobsinger was in his prime.
-He was probably the incendiary highlight of the school year.
+When we had him speak at Fuhrmann Jr. High in 1968, Lobsinger was in his prime.
+He probably was the incendiary highlight of the school year.
 Students and teachers were lined up down the hall trying to hear his pitch.
-Mr. Eggen normally didn’t inject himself into speakers’ presentations, but this one was different.
-My lasting memory of that day was the anti-communist, protector-of-white-rights Donald Lobsinger and the lefty Gerald Eggen angrily wrapping up the event after squaring off during the Q&A exchange at the end of the talk:
+Mr. Eggen normally didn’t inject himself into speakers’ presentations but this one was different.
+My lasting memory of that day was the anti-communist, protector-of-white-rights Donald Lobsinger and the flaming liberal Gerald Eggen sarcastically wrapping up the event after squaring off during the Q&A exchange at the end of the talk:

-[MR. EGGEN]: “Well, I’m not calling you a fascist” (said in the way the speaker really believes you’re a fascist).
+[MR. EGGEN:] (smiles) “Well I’m not calling you a fascist” (said in the way the speaker really believes you’re a fascist).